Filter by integration

 Optimize your website to respond to keywords that are transactional in nature.
 Let’s say you’re selling bicycles and scooters.
 On the category page for bicycles, add [buy bicycles].
 On the category page for scooters, add [buy scooters].

 If you also have an article talking about maintaining bicycles, optimize it for searches like [how to maintain bicycle].
 This may then lead visitors to check out your other products which might include supplies for said maintenance.
+Additionally, effective use of internal links can guide readers seamlessly from informative content to your product pages, helping improve user experience and encouraging conversions.

 This kind of SEO will drive more specialized visitors to your site and should therefore improve your conversion rate.